vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 ### Exercise 2: Create an Azure IoT Hub Device ID using the Azure portal

-During this course you will be using IoT Hub's capabilities to help you build a scalable, full-featured IoT solution for Contoso, but in this lab you are focused on using IoT Hub to establish reliable and secure bidirectional communications between IoT Hub and your IoT device(s).

 In this exercise, you will open your IoT Hub in the Azure portal, add a new IoT device to the device registry, and then get a copy of the Connection String that IoT Hub created for your device (which you will use in your device code later in the lab).

+> **Note**: This lab focuses on using IoT Hub to establish reliable and secure bidirectional communications between IoT Hub and your IoT device.
+The Microsoft Learn platform includes other Modules (and Learning Paths) that enable you to explore other IoT Hub capabilities.
+Collectively, this training will help you to build scalable, full-featured IoT solutions.

 #### Task 1: Create the Device

+1. On the Azure portal menu, select **Dashboard**.

-1. If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.
+    If you closed the Azure portal window, open a Microsoft Edge browser windows and navigate back to the Azure portal.
+If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Verify that your AZ-220 dashboard is being displayed.

-    > **Note**: If the AZ-220 Dashboard does not exist, create it as detailed in **LAB 01 - Getting Started, Exercise 2 - Create an Azure Dashboard and add a Resource Group**.
+    > **Note**: The All resources tile is included on the default dashboard.

-1. On the **@lab.CloudResourceGroup(ResourceGroup1).Name** resource group tile, click **iot-az220-training-{your-id}**
+1. On the All resources tile, click **iot-az220-training-{your-id}**

-1. On the left-side menu of your IoT Hub blade, under **Explorers**, click **IoT devices**.
+1. On the left-side menu of your IoT Hub blade, under **Device management**, click **Devices**.

-1. At the top of the **IoT devices** pane, click **Add Device**.
+1. At the top of the **Devices** pane, click **Add Device**.

 1. In the **Device ID** field, enter **sensor-th-0001**

+    +++sensor-th-0001+++

     The device identity (Device ID) is used for device authentication and access control.